koval77/Eurostar/README.md

 To use google map you have to obtain google API key from google.

-The process of writing this assigment is described in assignment.docx file.
+The process of writing this assignment is described in WADAssignment.docx file.

 Remember that in order to use it the database connection variables has to be changed in all connection files.